MicrosoftDocs/ai-builder/ai-builder-docs/teams-templates.md

 1. Select the Power Automate app, and then select the **Create** tab.

-   From there you can search for the AI Builder templates listed in the next section in this article.
+   From there, you can search for the AI Builder templates listed in the next section in this article.

     :::image type="content" source="media/templates-list.png" alt-text="Screenshot of the templates list.":::